NetApp/harvest/conf/README.md

     - application
 ```

-To view the merged template, you can also run below command to verify the template.
+To help understand the merging process and resulting template, you can view the merged ....
 ```sh
 bin/harvest doctor merge --template lun.yaml --with custom_lun.yaml
 ```

+#### 4. Replace an existing object template

+You can only extend existing default template as explained in [How to extend an existing object one](#extend-an-existing-object-template).
+If you have any such use case, tell us through github issues/ slack.

-#### 4. Test your changes and restart pollers
+#### 5. Test your changes and restart pollers

 Test your new `Sensor` template with a single poller like this:
 ```